runtastic/request_handler/README.md

 ## Usage

-In order to use the gem, you need to extend the `Dry::RequestHandler::Base class`, providing at least the options and and a to_dto method with the parts you want to use, and passing the handler your request, then access the processed data with the handler.dto method.
+To set up a handler, you need to extend the `Dry::RequestHandler::Base class`, providing at least the options block and a to_dto method with the parts you want to use.
+To use it, create a new instance of the handler passing in the request, after that you can use the handler.dto method to process and access the data.
 Here is a short example, check `spec/dry/request_handler_spec.rb` for a detailed one.
 ```ruby
 require "dry-validation"